Zuper superannuation: 2016-2021

 Start a superannuation fin-tech called Zuper.

-The dream was to launch a financial business that helped people better understand the value of their money, have more of it, and do more with it so they can enjoy a higher quality of life, make a positive impact on the world, and create the future they want.
+The dream was to launch a financial business that helped people better understand the value of their money, have more of it, and do more with it so they can enjoy a higher quality of life, positively impact the world, and create the future they want.

 So together with another founder and eventually, a first-time CEO, we raised a few million dollars and launched Zuper.